gm3/consensus2021techinical/README.md

 ![](https://i.imgur.com/DUrap4V.jpg)

-First of all thank you so much for being a part of this legendary event!
+## First of all thank you so much for being a part of this legendary event!
 The art is up, the doors are about to be open, and we are about to go live!

 There have been a few questions about getting into VRChat, and how to set up the mics /  audio, so I would like to go over all of that here.
 Please read over these instructions and reach out to me if you have any questions!

-Our Production Discord Channel https://discord.gg/DawvUYAj #consensus-artists-private.
-Thank you!
+* Our Production Discord Channel https://discord.gg/DawvUYAj
+* #consensus-artists-private

 ## Sound /  Hardware Check
 We will meet up 30 mins or so before the event to do a sound check in the Discord Channel #consensus-artist-voice, to give time for guests to adjust their hardware.